hashicorp/design-system/website/docs/components/modal/partials/accessibility/accessibility.md

 ### Focus order within a complex Modal

-If the Modal body contains interactive content, the first element should receive focus first.
-This is true regardless of how the Modal is triggered; either via a mouse click or via the keyboard.
+If the Modal body contains interactive content, such as input fields, the first element should receive focus first regardless of how the Modal is triggered; either via a mouse click or via the keyboard.
+This behaviour should be implemented by [setting the focus on the first element](/components/modal?tab=code#form-within-a-modal-dialog).

 ![Complex focus within a modal](/assets/components/modal/modal-focus-order-complex.png =1042x*)